Things to Do in Bruges: How to Enjoy the Town at a Slow Pace

 The picturesque Bonifacius Bridge.

-To not have a photo of the view of Rozenhoedkaai (Quay of the Rosary Quay) would be like you’ve never been to Bruges.
+To not have a photo of the view of Rozenhoedkaai would be like you’ve never been to Bruges.
 Go to the corner of Dijver Street and Wollestraat, or find the best angle for your sunset image of Bruges.

 This is a must-do thing in Bruges, especially during the blue hour when the setting of old mansions reflecting in the canal with yellow street lamps is just magical.
 Other photogenic spots in Bruges are: Bonifacius Bridge, a view of the Poortersloge from the Spiegelrei, Spinolarei and Sint-Annarei streets, or Kasteel Minnewater Restaurant in the Minnewaterpark.